- Rabbinic Judaism (2nd–18th century)

 In the face of sectarian challenges, the geonim intensified their efforts against any deviation from Rabbinite norms.
 They began to issue handbooks of Jewish law that set forth in concise and unequivocal terms the standards for correct practice.
 A number of these codes, notably the Halakhot gedolot (“Great Laws”), Siddur Rav Amram Gaon (“The Prayer Book of Rav Amram Gaon”; on liturgical practice), and Sheʾeltot (“Disquisitions”) by Aḥa of Shabḥa (c.
 680–c.
 752), attained authoritative status in local schools and further unified medieval Judaism.

 The geonim, however, were powerless to halt several social developments in the 9th century that progressively undermined their hold even on Rabbinite communities.
-A renaissance of Greek philosophy and sciences in Arabic translation, coupled with the progressive urbanization of the upper classes of all religious and ethnic groups in the centres of political, commercial, and cultural activity, generated a new intelligentsia that cut across religious and ethnic lines.
+A renaissance of Greek philosophy and sciences in Arabic translation, coupled with the progressive urbanization of the upper classes of all religious and ethnic groups in the centers of political, commercial, and cultural activity, generated a new intelligentsia that cut across religious and ethnic lines.
 Widespread skepticism concerning basic doctrines of faith such as creation, revelation, and retribution was most poignantly represented by latitudinarianism (the tendency to be flexible and tolerant about deviations from orthodox beliefs and doctrines) and by antinomian gnostic groups that denied divine providence and omniscience (see antinomianism). Ḥiwi al-Balkhī, a 9th-century skeptical Jewish pamphleteer, scandalized the faithful by openly attacking the morality of Scripture and by issuing for schools an expurgated edition of the Bible that omitted “offensive” material (e.g., alleged stories of God acting dishonestly).
 A mystifying Hebrew tract titled Sefer yetzira (“Book of Creation”) posited in terse and enigmatic epigrams a novel theory of creation that betrayed Neoplatonic influence.
 Karaites joined philosophically oriented intellectuals in heaping scorn on popular Rabbinite customs that smacked of superstition and, above all, on Talmudic homilies that referred to God in anthropomorphic terms.

-Gaonic difficulties were compounded by the rise in North Africa and Spain of populous and wealthy Jewish communities that, thanks to the development of their own local schools and talent, ignored the Babylonian academies or favoured one over the other with religious queries and, in consequence, with financial contributions.
+Gaonic difficulties were compounded by the rise in North Africa and Spain of populous and wealthy Jewish communities that, thanks to the development of their own local schools and talent, ignored the Babylonian academies or favored one over the other with religious queries and, in consequence, with financial contributions.
 To the delight of dissidents and the chagrin of the faithful, competition between the Babylonian academies turned to internecine hostility.
 Occasional revolts against exilarchic taxation and administration in outlying areas of Persia had to be quelled with armed force.
 The Palestinian Rabbinites had revived their own academies, and their presidents now not only appealed for support in other Diaspora lands but challenged the authority of the Babylonians to serve as final arbiters on matters of public import, such as the regulation of the calendar.
 By 900 the Rabbinite community of Babylonia was in a state of chaos and dissolution.

 The gaonate of Saʿadia ben Joseph